 I will split this into four chapters – my two absolute favorites, treatment manuals for the wards, the “big” textbooks and reviewing material.

-Let’s dive right in, I hope this list will be useful to some of you!
+Let’s dive right in, I hope this list will be useful to you!

 …let it be Case Files or another similarly formatted book.
 If you’re buying two, add The Only EKG Book You’ll Ever Need.